-The Health Centre, through its exposure to financial assets and liabilities, has exposure to the following risks from its use of financial instruments: credit risk, liquidity risk and market risk.
+The Health Centre, through its exposure to financial assets and liabilities, has exposure to the following risks from its use of financial instruments: credit risk, market risk and liquidity risk.
 The Health Centre has policies that establish thresholds on concentration of investment holdings, liquidity risk, minimum credit ratings and varying terms of the securities held.